Billy-Night/world_surf_journal_backend/README.md

 Please find all the necessary information about this project in the frontend folder a link of which can be found bellow:

 `https://github.com/Billy-Night/world_surf_journal`

+## Technologies

+- The project use MYSQL to connect to the database.
 ### Installation Guide

 The project was created using React for the frontend and Node.js for the backend.